Valerio-GROSSI/Hardware_SO101/README.md

 ```

 This launch file can be runned without real hardware, in simulation, with either Gazebo Sim (`gz_sim`) or Gazebo Classic (`gazebo_classic`).
-In this case, make sure to keep `use_sim` set to true.

 For testing the ROS 2 control pipeline without real hardware nor launching a simulator, set `using mock_hardware` to true.

 2. In a second terminal, issue a movement command: